Strumenta/antlr-kotlin/README.md

    Depending on `cleanGenerateKotlinGrammarSource` ensures the `.tokens` files are always fresh, and we do not end up with out-of-sync lexers and parsers.

-5. Use the `generateKotlinGrammarSource` task to provide an additional source directory to the `commonMain` source set.
-Gradle will then infer the task dependency automatically.
+5. Specify that the output directory of the `generateKotlinGrammarSource` task should be included as a source directory in the commonMain source set.
+In Gradle, you can do that by simply reference the task itself, and Gradle will automatically infer the associated output directory and include such directory in the source set.

    ```kotlin
    kotlin {